micmejia/bible-dump/AMPC/Luke/Luke 2.md

-Then suddenly there appeared with the angel an army of the troops of heaven ([^d]a heavenly knighthood), praising God and saying,
+Then suddenly there appeared with the angel an army of the troops of heaven (a heavenly knighthood), praising God and saying,